When can I renew a trade mark?

-You can apply to renew a trade mark up to 6 months before and up to 6 months after the mark’s expiry date.
-Trade mark owners will be contacted by the UK Trade Marks Registry if they have not yet applied to renew their trade mark 3 months before the expiry date.
+You can apply to renew a trade mark anytime up to 6 months before until up to 6 months after the mark’s expiry date.

-You can renew your trade mark online using the UK Government’s website.
+You can renew your trade mark online using the government’s online renewal service.

 How much does it cost to renew a trade mark?